 Smaller, sleeker, and lightweight, the MacBook Pro 13-inch is another suitable option for video-editors.
 And although smaller in size than the earlier mentions, MacBook Pro includes 16-core Neural Engine rendering 11X faster performance than most computers or laptops of other brands.

 Even the best pieces of hardware is incompetent without a reasonable software to complement it.
-And that is why Mac alone is not good enough to edit videos like the professionals.
+And that is why Apple alone is not good enough to edit videos on Mac like the professionals.
 Plus, professionals are professionals for a reason: they utilize the best-in-trade tools to make their normal-looking video a compelling one.
 Software that comes to mind, especially for beginners, is Wondershare’s Filmora.

 Filmora has features designed exclusively to make the most of your Mac computer like the Touch Bar — Touch Bar which provides a faster way to preview your video and scrub through your timeline